delb-xml/snakesist/README.rst

     >>> [header.full_text for header in manifest.xpath("//head")]
     ["Hugo Ball", "Das erste dadaistische Manifest"]

-or by instantiating a database client which you can subsequently reuse
+or by passing a relative path to the document along with a database client which you can subsequently reuse

 .. code-block:: python